untoldgarden/meadow-manual/image-tracking.md

 The images you want to track need to be imported into your experience and included in your asset bundle.

 1. Import the images you want to track into your project.
+Make sure to only use `.png` or `.jpg` images.
+Please note `.jpeg` images are not supported, just change the extension to `.jpg`.
 2. Make sure to enable the `Read/Write` option in the import settings for the images.

 ![alt_text](images/image-import-settings.webp "Image Import Settings")